 Frank is very well and as he expects to see you soon I hope I shall also have that pleasure, we have a bed at your service but don’t come again when I am from home as you did last time as found with much regret on my return.
 If you could stay a week with us we could go over many of our old walks, call to mind times of old, crack jokes and be merry.
 My best respects to Mrs D and believe me ever most your humble but your affectionate friend

 [On the back Dibdin has written]: My old schoolmaster at Reading with whom I was placed at five years of age when I arrived from India.

-This notice that appeared in the Reading Mercury date Jun 1795 indicates that John relinquished his role a schoolmaster and handed over his school to James Taylor who a year later married John’s sister Maria.
+This notice below that appeared in the Reading Mercury dated June 1795 indicates that John relinquished his role a schoolmaster and handed over his school to James Taylor who a year later married John’s sister Maria.